-Associate Professor Tara Villa Keith kicks off the 2015-16 season with lively and exuberant programs highlighting the most talented of our student musicians.
-In the spring semester, welcome guest conductor Jonathan Andrew Govias for an engaging conclusion to the season.
-The Davidson College Symphony Orchestra (DCSO) is also in their seventh season of Concerts for a Cause in which donations are accepted at the door for various charitable organizations.
+Associate Professor Tara Villa Keith leads the DCSO through an adventurous season starting in Latin America and ending in space!
+From highlighting the talents of student concerto competition winners to performing side-by-side with the Charlotte Symphony Orchestra, the DCSO presents a diverse and exhilarating year of music.
+The DCSO is also in their eighth season of Concerts for a Cause in which donations are accepted at the door for various charitable organizations.
 All performances are free and open to the public unless otherwise noted.
 Visit our website for a listing of past performances.

 Key: ACU = Alvarez College Union; DFPH = Duke Family Performance Hall